noaa-gml/rtorf/paper.md

 # Acknowledgements

 This project is funded by the NOAA Climate Program Office AC4 and COM programs (NA21OAR4310233 / NA21OAR4310234).
 This research was supported by NOAA cooperative agreement NA22OAR4320151.
-Also, thanks to John Miller NOAA GML, Kenneth Schuldt NOAA GML, Kirk Thoning  NOAA GML.
+Also, thanks to Arlyn Andrews, John Miller, Kenneth Schuldt, Kirk Thoning and Andy Jacobson from NOAA GML.

 # References